Put the Web in Web API

 - Understand the API economy and why API growth has been significant.

 APIs aren’t limited to what can be found in the same local network.
-Developers can also consume APIs offered by remote systems and devices.
-This can be private connections, like networks found in businesses with multiple locations and data centers, or it can be a public network like the Internet.
-The key to this expansive network are API endpoints.
+Developers and citizen integrators can also consume APIs offered by remote systems and devices.
+These can be private connections, like networks found in businesses with multiple locations and data centers, or it can be a public network like the Internet.
+The keys to this expansive network are the API endpoints.

 The number and types of devices that can be plugged into electrical sockets are limited only by the imaginations of inventors and the capacity of the utility.
 In the same way, the number of applications that can take advantage of the data abstracted by an API’s endpoint is limited only by the imaginations of developers and the capacity of the API provider’s infrastructure.